 a bachelor's degree in homeland security, law enforcement & firefighting is more popular than many other degrees.
 In fact, it ranks #11 out of 38 on popularity of all such degrees in the nation.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual looked at 4 colleges and universities when compiling its 2025 Best Homeland Security, Law Enforcement & Firefighting Bachelor's Degree Schools in Washington ranking.
-Combined, these schools handed out 356 bachelor's degrees in homeland security, law enforcement & firefighting to qualified students.
+When you put them all together, these colleges and universities awarded 325 bachelor's degrees in homeland security, law enforcement & firefighting during the 2022-2023 academic year.

 Choosing a Great Homeland Security, Law Enforcement & Firefighting School for Your Bachelor's Degree